appblocks-hub/docs/docs/SDK/js-sdk.md

 ## getAuthUrl

 #### Description
-It generates authorization URL with query parameters
+It generates an authorization URL with query parameters

 #### Usage